The Superclass List

-The Superclass List is a creation of David Rothkopf which his book Superclass: The Global Power Elite and The World They Are Making (published March 2008) is based upon.
-There are four key elements of success that unite the members of the Superclass, and gives them unparalleled power over world affairs.
+The Superclass List is a creation of David Rothkopf, which his book Superclass: The Global Power Elite and The World They Are Making (published March 2008) is based upon.
+Four key elements of success unite the members of the Superclass and give them unparalleled power over world affairs.
 These elements are: geography, pedigree, networking and luck.

 The verified list

-In the book Rothkopf writes that his list from 2008 contains 6,000 individuals.
+In the book, Rothkopf writes that his 2008 list contains 6,000 individuals.
 The grouping is, however, only defined roughly and as a statistical reality.
-Rothkopf also writes that list (one in a million, globally), is always in flux.
-(Note, world population is now 6.9 – 7 billion. so, if published today, the list may contain 7,000 names.)
+Rothkopf also writes that the list (one in a million, globally) is always in flux.
+(Note, world population is now 6.9 – 7 billion.
+So, if published today, the list may contain 7,000 names.)

-Rothkopf states that his list is not to be shown in public as there will be so much discussion about who does or does not qualify to be on the list.
-In interviews he mentions individuals that are on the list.
-This list contain names that he argues he has verified.
+Rothkopf states that his list is not to be shown in public, as there will be extensive discussion about who does or does not qualify.
+In interviews, he mentions individuals who are on the list.
+This list contains names that he argues he has verified.